joachimruhs/myleaflet/Documentation/AdministratorManual/Index.rst

 Known problems
 ^^^^^^^^^^^^^^

+No images are shown - if you use the fluid <f:image …> tag in the templates, make sure you have set a one level Slug.

 *No map loaded - ReferenceError: $ is not defined*

 Make sure, you have loaded the jQuery on top of the page.
 This can be done with the constant editor of TYPO3 and the myleaflet